University of Stuttgart

-The University of Stuttgart (Universität Stuttgart) is a leading research university located in Stuttgart, Germany.
+The University of Stuttgart (Universität Stuttgart) is a public research university located in Stuttgart, Germany.
 It was founded in 1829 and is organized into 10 faculties.
-It is one of the oldest technical universities in Germany with highly ranked programs in civil, mechanical, industrial and electrical engineering, among others.
-It is a member of TU9, an incorporated society of the largest and most notable German institutes of technology.
-The university is especially known for its reputation in the fields of advanced automotive engineering, efficient industrial and automated manufacturing, process engineering, aerospace engineering and activity-based costing.
+It is one of the oldest technical universities in Germany with programs in civil, mechanical, industrial and electrical engineering, among others.
+It is a member of TU9, an incorporated society of the nine oldest German institutes of technology.

 History

 From 1770 to 1794, the Karlsschule was the first university in Stuttgart.
-Located in Stuttgart-Hohenheim, it has since 1818 been the University of Hohenheim and is not related to the University of Stuttgart, except for some joint activities.
+The University of Hohenheim in Stuttgart-Hohenheim, founded in 1818 and Stuttgart's oldest still existing university, is not related to the University of Stuttgart, except for some joint activities.

 What is now the University of Stuttgart was founded in 1829, and celebrated its 175th anniversary in 2004.
 Because of the increasing importance of the technical sciences and instruction in these fields, from 1876 the university was known as the Technische Hochschule Stuttgart (Stuttgart Institute of Technology).
 In 1900 it was awarded the right to grant doctoral degrees in the technical disciplines.
 The development of the courses of study at the Technische Hochschule Stuttgart led to its renaming in 1967 to the present-day "Universität Stuttgart".
 With this change of name came along a built-up of new fields, such as history of science and technology and the social sciences, and the extension of existing ones, such as history and art history.

 Since the end of the 1950s, a part of the university has been located in the suburb of Stuttgart-Vaihingen.
 Most technical subjects (computer science, engineering, etc.) are located in Vaihingen, while the humanities, the social sciences, architecture, and similar topics are still located in the city center campus.
 The university hosts many national and international research institutes, and collaborates with partners such as Fraunhofer, German Aerospace Center, among others.
 The university is also founding member of the Startup Autobahn as well as Arena2036, the flexible research factory.